Skip to Content

 What is the purpose of the Pink Tower in Montessori?

-This seemingly simple Montessori activity is actually pretty in depth in its purpose.
-The Pink Tower helps a child develop visual discrimination, introduces them to mathematical concepts, and helps to develop their fine motor skills.
+The Pink Tower helps children develop visual discrimination, introduces them to mathematical concepts, and helps to develop their fine motor skills.

 • length